Browsing Category: "italian economy"

 Barclays is unusual among European banks in that it is expanding.
 Last year it picked up cheaply the North American activities of failed US investment banking giant Lehman Brothers and now appears particularly interested in southern Europe.

-Trapani Airport TPS Sicily
+Trapani (Birgi) Airport TPS Sicily

-Trapani Airport TPS Sicily
+Trapani (Birgi) Airport TPS Sicily

 Trapani airport (TPS) is fastly expanding and becoming the gateway to south west sicily, Trapani, Marsala, Salemi, Scopello, Segesta and the Egadi Islands.
 Historically a military airport.
 With Ryanair operating flights from here since last year, the airport has transformed Read the rest of this entry »